TomMaullin/BLMM/README.md

 ### Analysis Output

-Below is a full list of NIFTI files output after a BLMM analysis.
+Below is a full list of image files output after a BLMM analysis.

 | Filename  | Description  |
 |---|---|